 When the unit time is finished, read the following optional SAY box if there are students still actively testing.
-If a second unit will be administered after a short break, stop the directions after exiting the unit.
-(Do not have students log out of TestNav.)
+If a second unit will be administered after a short break, stop the directions after exiting the unit, but do not have students close the TestNav app.